nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User request to update item.
-2. InventoryBook updates the item accordingly.
+2. OneShelf updates the item accordingly.

    Use case ends.

 **Extensions**

 * 1a.
-InventoryBook detect invalid data input.
+OneShelf detect invalid data input.

   * 1a1.
-InventoryBook shows an error message.
+OneShelf shows an error message.

   Use case ends.

 * 1b.
-InventoryBook unable to detect existing item name and supplier.
+OneShelf unable to detect existing item name and supplier.

   * 1b1.
-InventoryBook adds a new item into the inventory.
+OneShelf adds a new item into the inventory.

   Use case ends.